Why Civic Engagement Is Critical

 Civic engagement can be a powerful way to help with these crises.
 Human stress biomarkers are lower when we as humans feel like we’re working together, versus feeling that we’re on our own.

 A groundswell of visible, inspired, collective civic engagement activity can empower Americans to help pull each other forward through crisis, to vote, to hold democracy together, and to make transformation.

 Civic engagement tools can help us get through these crises with connection, community, resilience, and problem-solving; 4 principles that can help us navigate these various crises.
-The Shift the Country 5-part strategy can help organizations build on existing approaches to mobilizing volunteers for voter engagement – and expand those activities to include our 15 tools to help people engage with everything.
+The Shift the Country 5-part strategy can help organizations build on existing approaches to mobilizing volunteers for voter engagement – and expand those activities to include our 15 tools for doing helpful things.

 This 5-part strategy can help get disenchanted, inactive voters engaged; to pull in voters who may be overwhelmed; to solve urgent problems together; to tell voters’ stories; to advocate for the needs of the city, county, or state to candidates/incumbents running for office; or to bring attention to how government is serving or failing voters and how it could shift.
 The Shift the Country approach can help bring hope, inspiration, vision, teamwork, strength, and solidarity.

 MORE.
-GOFUNDME support helps us make more shift happen faster.
+PATREON and GOFUNDME support help us make more shift happen faster.
 This framework here has flexible ways to use the 15 tools and to mix + match them with the 10 structural areas.
 This page is an excerpt from the printable Shift the Country white paper.
 Help us share this stuff everywhere with everyone you know & totally raise an absolute ruckus.
 Thank you.
 Good luck.